spiritphyz/AWS-Serverless-Guides/guides/AWS-CLI-Cheatsheet.md

 ---

-# Create a CloudFront Invalidation
+# Create a CloudFront invalidation
   * Replace the distribution ID below
 ```bash
 # Typing command directly into terminal: